Growing Brinjal in Pots:

 - Fill the containers with potting mix, leaving ½ inch at the top of the soil and rim of the container.

 - Make a hole at the center of the container and plant the eggplant.

-- How to transplant the eggplant seedling: make the soil so that seedling can be pulled out easily.
-You should be very careful while pulling out seedling without harming its roots.
+- How to transplant the eggplant seedling: make the soil so that seedlings can be pulled out easily.
+You should be very careful while pulling out seedlings without harming their roots.

 - Now place the seedling in the hole dug in the center of the containers.
 Now cover the hole with the potting mix without compressing.

-- Water the plant in an alternative days by checking its moisture levels.
+- Water the plant on an alternative day by checking its moisture levels.

 - Keep the container at any location that gets at least 6 to 7 hours of sunlight.
 Sunlight is very essential for the eggplants as it promotes the growth of the plant.

 - In summer, plants should be watered even thrice a day as per water requirement.
 You check the moisture levels by popping the fingers into the soil.